 However, the drug also comes with a number of risks to health and may result in addiction.
-Treatment for ecstasy use should be comprehensive and may include a number of components, depending on individual need.
+Substance abuse treatment for ecstasy use should be comprehensive and may include a number of components, depending on individual need.
 Call 844.470.0410 to learn more about our ecstasy addiction treatment program.

 Ecstasy Use Signs And Symptoms